Residence Hall Policies

 d.
 Screens and Sealed Windows

-- Added “don’t do this” text to 6d: Screens and Sealed Windows - Screens must be left on the windows and window ledges are not to be used for storage.
+- Screens and Sealed Windows - Screens must be left on the windows and window ledges are not to be used for storage.
 Students can be held personally liable for any damages to property and/or any personal injury resulting from items being thrown from windows or falling from ledges.
 In some areas the windows have been sealed for student protection and to prevent objects from falling out of the windows.
 Sealed windows must be left sealed and unopened.
 A $40.00 charge to reseal the window will be assessed.
 If a screen is removed, a $40.00 charge to replace the screen will be assessed.
 In some areas window stoppers are used for student safety and to prevent misuse of windows.
 Window stoppers must not be removed.
-If window stoppers are removed a $25.00 charge to re-add stoppers the window will
+If window stoppers are removed a $25.00 charge to re-add stoppers the window will issued.

 See also the Flammable Materials section.